tmylla/Awesome-LLM4Cybersecurity/README.md

 # LLM4Cybersecurity
-An overview of LLMs for cybersecurity.
+An overview of LLMs for cybersecurity

 #### Threat Intelligence